 Yes- bread is vegan friendly as long as the ingredients are animal free.

 Disclaimer: This article is just providing education and is not a substitute for medical or dietary advice.
-Always talk to your doctor about any health concerns, and before starting supplements or major dietary changes.
+Talk to your doctor about any health concerns, and before starting supplements or major dietary changes.
 See our Disclaimers for more details.

 This article was originally published on 4/24/22.
 The recent updated date is listed above.